-SUPPLEMENTARY INFORMATION: As part of DOI's retrospective regulatory review, we developed a schedule for migratory game bird hunting regulations that is more efficient and will provide dates much earlier than was possible under the old process.
-This will facilitate planning for the States and all parties interested in migratory bird hunting.
-Beginning with the 2016-17 hunting season, we are using a new schedule for establishing our annual migratory game bird hunting regulations.
-We will combine the current early- and lateseason regulatory actions into a single process, based on predictions derived from long-term biological information and harvest strategies, to establish migratory bird hunting seasons much earlier than the system we have used for many years.
-Under the new process, we will develop proposed hunting season frameworks for a given year in the fall of the prior year.
-We will finalize those frameworks a few months later, thereby enabling the State agencies to select and publish their season dates in early summer.
-This rulemaking is part of that process.
+As part of the Department of the Interior's retrospective regulatory review, 3 years ago we developed a schedule for migratory game bird hunting regulations that is more efficient and provides hunting season dates much earlier than was possible under the old process.
+Under the new process, we develop proposed hunting season frameworks for a given year in the fall of the prior year.
+We then finalize those frameworks a few months later, thereby enabling the State agencies to select and publish their season dates in early summer.
+We provided a detailed overview of the new process in the August 3, 2017, Federal Register (82 FR 36308).